City of Philadelphia declares snow emergency for Wednesday

 PHILADELPHIA (WPVI) --The City of Philadelphia has declared a Snow Emergency beginning at 9 a.m.
-Wednesday, due to the approaching storm.
+Wednesday due to the winter storm.

 The following information was released by city officials: